KamalMaktari/Work-Fit-Pro/README.md

 ```

 6. First option is to scan the QR code that displays in the terminal to run the app on a IOS/Android device, which requires 'Expo Go' to be installed (can be found in App Store/Play Store).
 Second option is to have a IOS/Android emulator downloaded onto your local machine to run the app.
+The emulator requires 'Expo Go' to be installed (can be found in App Store/Play Store).
 Once downloaded, turn on the emulator.

 7. Once you do one of the 2 options in step 6, un the command: